 A university education is an expensive, time-consuming proposition.
 Making the jump from high school to university can also be challenging.
 What if you could get university credits in high school (at high school prices), save a year or more of university time, and become familiar with university life in the process?
 If that sounds too good to be true, it’s what every student at AURA Academy experiences.
 Over the course of four years, American University of Health Sciences (AUHS) allows AURA students to take actual university courses taught by university professors.
-In addition, doing well on International Baccalaureate (IB) examinations in regular AURA high school courses may result in additional course credits at many universities, including the University of California.
+In addition, doing well on International Baccalaureate (IB) examinations in regular AURA high school courses may result in additional course credits at many universities.

 Q: How can my children get college credit at AURA?

-A: In some other high schools, students must take summer classes or evening classes at a community college to get college credits; however, at AURA IB high school, students are able to take AUHS college courses during school time, and if they pass, they can transfer all credits to a university later.
+A: In some other high schools, students must take summer classes or evening classes at a community college to get college credits; however, at AURA IB high school, students are able to take AUHS college courses during school time, and if they pass, they can transfer credits to a university later.
 If they attend AUHS, there is no need to transfer; the courses are credits of AUHS.

 Q: How many credits can my children transfer to university after graduation from AURA IB high school?

 A: After graduation from AURA IB high school, students can transfer science credits as well as pre-requisite credits for PharmD (Doctor of Pharmacy), BSN (Bachelor of Science in Nursing), BSPS (Bachelor of Science in Pharmaceutical Sciences) as well as many other General Education credits such as History, Political Science, Art, Sociology, Business, Micro/Macro Economics… California law allows a dual enrollment program to offer up to two years of university.